kitodo/kitodo-presentation/Documentation/Administrator/Index.rst

 b.
 Restart Solr.
 c.
 Reindex all documents in order to profit from the new field.
 This can be done by the kitodo:reindex CLI command with the '-a' (all) flag.
 See: :ref:`reindex_collections`.

-Set the SOLR Core UID
+Set the Solr Core UID
 ---------------------

 The Kitodo.Presentation default SOLR Core UID must be set by TypoScript constant `plugin.tx_dlf.persistence.solrCoreUid` now.